persteenolsen/next-js-basic-auth/README.md

-# next-js-11-basic-authentication
+# next-js-basic-auth

-Next.js 11 - Basic HTTP Authentication
+Next.js 15 - Basic HTTP Authentication

+Last Updated: 30-11-2024

-Hosted at Netlify
+Hosted at Vercel

 Volta for Node Version Management

+Tech Used for this Web App

+- Node 22.11.0
+- Next 15.0.3
+- React 18.3.1